The do’s and don’ts of poinsettia care. Keep your plant healthy and blooming throughout the Christmas season.

 When temps drop to 55 degrees day/night, bring the plant indoors.

 From October 1 to December 1, a poinsettia will need a strict light / dark regimen to produce color.
 Provide 16 hours of complete and uninterrupted darkness daily.
-8 hours of indirect sunlight.
+Lock the plant in a dark closet for 16 hours.
+Then bring the plant out of the closet for 8 hours of indirect sunlight daily.